mn3mnn/Gray-Scale-Image-Processor/README.md

-# Gray Scale Image processing 256x256 (Bitmap only)
+# Bmp Gray-Scale Image processing 256x256
 ## Faculty of Computers and Artificial Intelligence - Cairo University
-This an educational project
+This an educational project.\n
 The program include 12 filters to edit bitmap gray scale images 256x256